nsoilis/nsoilis/README.md

 - 👋 Hi, I’m @nsoilis
-- 👀 I’m interested in Animals, Conservation, and learningt to Code.
+- 👀 I’m interested in Animals, Conservation, and learning to Code.
 - 🌱 I’m currently learning Java!
 - 💞️ I’m looking to collaborate on whatver projects seem fun and interesting
 - 📫 How to reach me nicholassoilis@gmail.com